SebastianBrazil/Pokemon-React-Rebuild/README.md

 Desc

 3/11/24: Created the React project and imported the HTML elements to TSX.
 Attempted to migrate the JS to TS, was largely unsuccessful.
 3/12/24 part 1: Put in a lot more work into the TS, not finished but close.
 3/12/24 part 2: got stuck on drill fetching.
+3/13/24: Was able to resolve drill fetching, perhaps not in the most efficent way possible but it works.
+Next is to finish the location fetching and then do the moves and evolution tree.

 Peer Review: